thebitcoinnew/bitcoin-new-web-wallet/README.md

-# Bitcoin New Web Wallet
+# BitcoinNew Web Wallet

-Bitcoin New Web Wallet is a fully client-side signing wallet for sending and receiving [Btcnew](https://github.com/btcnewcurrency/raiblocks) on your [desktop](https://github.com/thebitcoinnew/bitcoin-new-web-wallet/releases) or [in your browser](https://webwallet.bitev.be)
+BitcoinNew Web Wallet is a fully client-side signing wallet for sending and receiving [Btcnew](https://github.com/btcnewcurrency/raiblocks) on your [desktop](https://github.com/thebitcoinnew/bitcoin-new-web-wallet/releases) or [in your browser](https://webwallet.bitev.be)

 ![BtcnewVault Screenshot](https://s3-us-west-2.amazonaws.com/webwallet.bitev.be/BtcnewVault-Preview.png)